-El Reno is located in Oklahoma near Lake Thunderbird, Arcadia Lake, Lake Hefner, and Lake Overholser - municipal and Corps-managed reservoirs and Oklahoma City where dock, pier, and shoreline construction is an ongoing need for residential and commercial properties.
+El Reno is located in Oklahoma near Lake Thunderbird, Arcadia Lake, Lake Hefner, and Lake Overholser - municipal and federally managed reservoirs and Oklahoma City where dock, pier, and shoreline construction is an ongoing need for residential and commercial properties.
 Water level management on these systems creates seasonal conditions that affect how every structure is designed, anchored, and maintained.
 The variety of water bodies near El Reno means construction requirements vary significantly depending on which lake or river the property fronts.

 Shore Protect Team delivers Waterfront Construction in El Reno, OK for waterfront property owners near El Reno.
 Our services include dock and pier construction, shoreline protection systems, and marine piling.
-We handle permit coordination with the applicable authority for each project near El Reno.
+We handle project coordination with the applicable authority for each project near El Reno.

-Get a free consultation from Shore Protect Team - share your site location and we will assess your shoreline, identify the right structure type, and walk you through the permitting process.
+Get a free consultation from Shore Protect Team - share your site location and we will assess your shoreline, identify the right structure type, and walk you through the approval process.

 Shore Protect Team handles waterfront construction in El Reno, OK for residential and commercial waterfront properties on Lake Thunderbird and Lake Hefner.
 Our work covers bulkhead construction and repair, pier and dock installation, retaining wall construction, seawall protection, boardwalks, bridges, marine piling, structure repair and maintenance, and waterfront demolition.
 Each El Reno, OK project is assessed for municipal and Corps-managed freshwater reservoirs before work begins.